-The Evo is an evolution of the original HiFace USB-stick type interface
+The Evo is an evolution of the original HiFace USB-stick-type interface

 Review part 1 – Windows PC

-Review part 2 – Mac
+Review part 2 – Apple Mac

-For this part of the review I used the EVO with a 13v Theta power supply (nothing more than a regular plugin adapter, no magic inside) and experimented with batteries later.
-This time the long RG59 cable was not used.
-Instead, the Macbook Pro was positioned right next to the DAC and connected by a Wireworld Gold Starlight III digital coax cable, straight into my Levinson no.360S dac.
+For this part of the review, I used the EVO with a 13v Theta power supply (nothing more than a regular plugin adapter, no magic inside) and experimented with batteries later.
+This time, the long RG59 cable was not used.
+Instead, the MacBook Pro was positioned right next to the DAC and connected by a Wireworld Gold Starlight III digital coax cable straight into my Levinson no.360S DAC.

-For the second time, I was surprised by the soundquality of the EVO.
-Even with the Macbook Pro as a source it was very engaging. (don’t get me wrong: as a computer it is excellent, but it is still a laptop, complete with inherent lower soundquality than a big tower computer).
+For the second time, I was surprised by the sound quality of the EVO.
+Even with the MacBook Pro as a source, it was very engaging. (don’t get me wrong: as a computer, it is excellent, but it is still a laptop, complete with inherently lower sound quality than a big tower computer).
 The first track I played was from a Pat Metheny CD, together with Ana Maria Jopek.
 This track was immensely enjoyable via the Mac.
-It was so engaging that I almost forgot that I was doing a test but as soon as I realised that again, I swapped sources and listened to the cd, spinning in the Levinson.
+It was so engaging that I almost forgot that I was doing a test, but as soon as I realized that again, I swapped sources and listened to the CD, spinning in the Levinson.
 Mmmmmmm.
 Could it be that it was actually less enjoyable?
 This was unexpected.
-The CD sounded fuller and more relaxed, but also less open and explicit.
-I was quick to start comparing the next cd, from George Duke.
-This time the situation was reversed in that the Mac sounded nice but the CD added more realness and a more analogue quality to it.
-It seems that the first track was helped by the more explicit sound of the EVO while the second was not.
-After these first impressions I listened to many more tracks from the Mac and have to conclude that with the addition of the Evo, the Macbook certainly sounds very impressive and with certain tracks even simply magical but overall still cannot compete with a tower PC – as long as that tower PC also makes use of the EVO that is!
+The CD sounded fuller and more relaxed but also less open and explicit.
+I was quick to start comparing the next CD from George Duke.
+This time, the situation was reversed in that the Mac sounded nice, but the CD added more realness and a more analog quality to it.
+It seems that the first track was helped by the more explicit sound of the EVO, while the second was not.
+After these first impressions, I listened to many more tracks from the Mac and have to conclude that with the addition of the Evo, the Macbook certainly sounds very impressive and with certain tracks even simply magical but overall still cannot compete with a tower PC – as long as that tower PC also makes use of the EVO that is!

-Here the results were the same as when used in the PC setup: a mellowing of tone, more freedom from digital-ness and with some music very entertaining.
+Here, the results were the same as when used in the PC setup: a mellowing of tone, more freedom from digital-ness, and with some music, very entertaining.
 But the loss of attack and bass power made for a more boring delivery.
 It didn’t grab you anymore.
 Even more than in the PC setup, the battery did not match so well.
-Perhaps because the Macbook already sounded thinner than the big PC.
+Perhaps because the MacBook already sounded thinner than the big PC.

-Update may 2011 – ST glass output compared to coaxial output
+Update May 2011 – ST glass output compared to coaxial output

-Update may 2011 – a bigger power supply
+Update May 2011 – a bigger power supply